elastic/package-spec/README.md

     - Creating this PR would automatically trigger a new Jenkins pipeline.

-This process can also be done automatically from your Pull Request too by adding a comment `test integrations`.
+This process can also be done automatically from your Pull Request by adding a comment `test integrations`.
 Example:
 - Comment: https://github.com/elastic/package-spec/pull/540#issuecomment-1593491304
 - Pull Request created in integrations repository: https://github.com/elastic/integrations/pull/6587